WICG/manifest-incubations/scope_extensions-explainer.md

 ### Link capturing from another origin

+If an origin A adds a web app B to its `web-app-origin-association` file, A is implicitly authorizing app B to intercept navigations to URLs in A. This implies that app B can potentially spoof origin A and therefore it is advised that origin A and web app B should be owned by the same entity.

 User agents may perform link capturing for user navigations within a web app's extended scope and launch the web app instead of performing the navigation.